Geoff Goddard

 Geoffrey Goddard (19 November 1937 – 15 May 2000) was an English songwriter, singer and instrumentalist.
-Working for Joe Meek in the early 1960s, he wrote songs for Heinz, Mike Berry, Gerry Temple, The Tornados, Kenny Hollywood, The Outlaws, Freddie Starr, Screaming Lord Sutch, The Ramblers and John Leyton.
+Working for Joe Meek in the early 1960s, he wrote songs for Heinz, Mike Berry, Gerry Temple, the Tornados, Kenny Hollywood, the Outlaws, Freddie Starr, Screaming Lord Sutch, the Ramblers and John Leyton.
 His song for Leyton, "Johnny Remember Me", reached number 1 in the UK Singles Chart.

-By the mid-1960s he had fallen out with Meek.
+By the mid-1960s Goddard had fallen out with Meek.
 Disillusioned with the music industry, he withdrew from it to work in catering.

-Biography
+Early life

 Goddard was born in Reading, Berkshire, England.
 He sang in choir in a local church before going on to study the viola and piano at the Royal Academy of Music in London.

+Career

-Following national service, he sought to move into popular music, and met Meek.
+Following national service, Goddard sought to move into popular music, and met Meek.
 He initially attempted to establish himself as a Russ Conway/Liberace styled singer-pianist under the stage-name "Anton Hollywood".
 Meek promoted him, but he was unable to achieve success.

-Eventually he released his solo records under his real name.
+Eventually Goddard released his solo records under his real name.
 He recorded four singles as solo artist, produced by Meek, on which he sang with his distinctive regional accent: